MKBasaran/EduShare/bc_project_starter/docs/01-functional-requirements.md

 - Owner address (student)
 - Requester address
 - Credential type hash
+- Credential hash (if granted)
 - Timestamp (block.timestamp)
-- Status: GRANTED or DENIED
+- Status: GRANTED or DENIED (via event type)
+- Reason (if denied)

 **Process**:
 - Logs are automatically created during `AccessData()`
-- Logs are append-only (cannot be deleted or modified)
-- Logs stored in array or emitted as events
+- Logs are emitted as events (stored in transaction logs)
+- Events are indexed for efficient filtering
+- No storage arrays needed (gas-efficient)

 **Outputs**:
-- `AccessLog` event emitted
+- `AccessGranted` or `AccessDenied` event emitted
-- Optionally stored in contract storage for querying
+- Events permanently stored in blockchain transaction logs

 **Acceptance Criteria**:
-- Every access attempt logged
+- Every access attempt logged via events
-- Logs are immutable
+- Logs are immutable (part of transaction receipts)
-- Students can query logs for their credentials
+- Students can query logs for their credentials (off-chain via RPC)
-- Requesters can query logs for their access attempts
+- Requesters can query logs for their access attempts (off-chain via RPC)
 - Logs include both success and failure
+- Events use indexed parameters for efficient filtering

 ---